rbinsztock/angular-cli-heroku/README.md

 ## Deploy on Heroku

+First you need heroku toolbelt `https://devcenter.heroku.com/articles/heroku-cli#download-and-instal`

+Run `heroku create` to create a new application on Heroku.

 Run `npm run deploy` Heroku will handle the bundle of the application to `dist/` folder and run it via express.

 ## Build